Gadnex/jte-localizer-spring-boot-starter/README.md

 # jte-localizer-spring-boot-starter

-This project is a custom Spring Boot starter project with auto configuration.
+This project is a custom Spring Boot starter project.

 It is used to simplify text localization / internationalization when using the [Java Template Engine (JTE)](https://jte.gg) with Spring Boot.